SanityLinux/Base/README.md

 Q: How are we sure no one tampered with anything?

-A: Well, as far as the distro itself, you have to trust me.
+A: Well, as far as the distro itself, you have to trust us.
 Thing is, you do that with Ubuntu/CentOS/Slackware/Gentoo already anyway.
 And like them, everything we're doing is open and available, even our build system, so you can reproduce everything.
 As far as releases go, each release, as well as the source tarballs, will be signed via a minimum of two senior developers from the project, and checksummed.

 Q: I wanna send you a message.
 Wat Do.